glguy/irc-core/README.md

 * `extensions` - list of text - Filenames of extension to load
 * `url-opener` - text - Command to execute with URL parameter for `/url` e.g. gnome-open on GNOME or open on macOS
 * `ignores` - list of text - Initial list of nicknames to ignore
+* `activity-bar` - yes or no - Initial setting for visibility of activity bar (default no)

 Settings
 --------